Sir Francis Drake (1542–96) was a celebrated Tudor seafarer, famous for circumnavigating the world on the Golden Hind and fighting the Spanish Armada.

 What did Drake do at sea?

-While Drake is considered a hero in England, he’s remembered as a pirate in Spain.
-He famously plundered Spanish ships sailing back from their colonies in South America.
+While Drake is considered a hero in England, he is remembered as a pirate in Spain.
+He famously plundered Spanish ships that were sailing back from their colonies in South America.
 If the attacks were successful, Drake took the treasure for himself and for his queen.
 He also raided Spanish and Portuguese ports in the ‘New World’ and the Atlantic.

 When did he circumnavigate the world?

 The circumnavigation took three years, from 1577 to 1580.
 Originally, the voyage was probably planned as a raid on Spanish ships and ports.
 Five ships, manned by 164 seamen, left Plymouth with Drake himself sailing in the Pelican.

 After reaching America, Drake was worried that his ships might get separated from each other, so he gave orders for two of them to be destroyed.
 Then the Marigold was lost, and the Elizabeth returned home.
 By October 1578 just 58 were men left, all on the Pelican, which Drake renamed the Golden Hind.

 What did Drake discover?

 Drake's voyage discovered that Tierra del Fuego, the land south of the Magellan Strait, was not part of a southern continent as had been believed, but a group of islands.
 This meant that ships could sail between the Atlantic and Pacific around the bottom of South America (later known as the Cape Horn route).

 Drake also sailed further north along the coast of the Americas than any other European had before.
 On the way, he landed in what is now California, naming it Nova Albion (New England).